matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 To reach this goal we need:

 - 2 Raspberry Pi and related power adapter and SD Cards: one will be the air quality sensor, the other one will be our receiver with Home assistant.
-You also need a WiFi usb dongle if the air quality Raspberry Pi doesn't have built-in.
+You also need a WiFi USB dongle if the air quality Raspberry Pi doesn't have built-in.
 - The air quality sensor SDS011: this hardware is commonly shipped with the USB dongle, so it's easy to attach to the Raspberry Pi.

 ## The software we use

 - [Mosquitto](https://mosquitto.org): open source message broker that implements MQTT protocol.
-[MQTT protocol](https://en.wikipedia.org/wiki/MQTT) is widely used in IoT system because it performs very well under extreme conditions like weak WiFi signal very limited WiFi bandwitdh.
+[MQTT protocol](https://en.wikipedia.org/wiki/MQTT) is widely used in IoT system because it performs very well under extreme conditions like weak WiFi signal very limited WiFi bandwidth.
-- [Home Assistant](https://www.home-assistant.io): open source home automation system.
+- [Home Assistant](https://www.home-assistant.io): open-source home automation system.

-I'm currently using a Mac, so all the commands you see, they will work on Mac or Linux terminal.
+I'm currently using a Mac, so all the commands you see will work on Mac or Linux terminal.
 If you are using Windows you have two options:

 - [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - Use a virtual machine with Linux installed using [VirtualBox](https://www.virtualbox.org).